-Romania: Big potential for offshore wind farms14.
-October 2020. / SEE Energy News
+Romania: Big potential for offshore wind farms, SEE Energy News

 Technical potential for offshore wind farms in the Romanian continental shelf of the Black Sea is over 76,000 MW, according to a study by Centre for European Policy Studies (CEPS).
 Theoretically, offshore renewable energy could be a replacement for offshore gas projects, which currently blocked in the country due to unfavorable legislation, a CEPS study shows.